 Interesting numbers!
 Aren’t they?
-But do these numbers really matter when you want to start your own crowdfunding platform website using WordPress platform?
+But do these numbers matter when you want to start your crowdfunding platform website using the WordPress platform?
 Not really.

-If you observe the statistics above carefully, you will notice that WordPress has covered 34% of all websites market on the internet.
+If you observe the statistics above, you will notice that WordPress has covered 34% of all websites market on the internet.

 This means the remaining 66% of websites are not using WordPress as a CMS or base of their platform.

 Technically WordPress can do anything and has no limitations.
-A motorcycle CAN be used as an airplane if you enclose it in a fuselage, attach wings and a propeller to it…. but at that point… the motorcycle itself isn’t buying you much.
+A motorcycle CAN be used as an airplane if you enclose it in a fuselage and attach wings and a propeller to it…. but at that point… the motorcycle itself isn’t buying you much.

-As a pilot do you really want your airplane to fly with a motorcycle engine?
-Obviously not right?
+As a pilot, do you want your airplane to fly with a motorcycle engine?
+Not right?
 You want a jet engine.

-Similarly, WordPress is good if you want to design static websites for your business, product and service showcase, landing pages, blog & magazine, image & video galleries, and so on.
+Similarly, WordPress is good if you want to design static websites for your business, product, service showcase, landing pages, blog & magazine, image & video galleries, etc.

-WordPress is a 15-year-old CMS platform that is very mature now with simple structure, ease of coding, and support from thousands of WordPress developers and contributors.
+WordPress is a 15-year-old CMS platform that is mature now with a simple structure, ease of coding, and support from thousands of WordPress developers and contributors.